euwbah/musescore-xen-tuner/README.md

 You do not need to write the entire tuning configuration within a staff text.
 E.g. if you frequently use a tuning with rather lengthy configuration text, you can create a `.txt` file ([or pre-computed `.json` file](#1-pre-compute-the-tuning-config)) inside the included `tunings/` folder.

-> E.g. to refer to the 5-limit HEJI tuning config in `tunings/heji/5 limit.txt`, simply write `heji/5 limit` in the Staff/System Text.
+> 🟢 **E.g.** to refer to the 5-limit HEJI tuning config in `tunings/heji/5 limit.txt`, simply write `heji/5 limit` in the Staff/System Text.

->
-> 🟢 **Recommended**: have a look at the provided tuning configs in the `tunings/` folder to see how notation/tuning systems are configured.
+> 🟢 **Recommended:** have a look at the provided tuning configs in the `tunings/` folder to see how notation/tuning systems are configured.

 > 🔴 **Beware:** if you find two files with the same name where one is a `.txt` and the other a `.json` file, this means that the tuning configuration is [pre-computed.
 Read more about it in this section](#1-pre-compute-the-tuning-config).
 >